-These symptoms are knowns as TIAs and may go away within 24 hours.
+These symptoms can be signs of transient ischemic attack (TIA) and may go away within 24 hours.
 They should not be ignored, even if they do pass.
-Contact a physician immediately because it could mean a stroke has already occurred.
+Call 911 immediately if you experience or observe the above symptoms.

-A routine physical exam which includes listening to the heartbeat, taking blood pressure and asking about medical history may indicate the potential presence of CAD.
-If it is suspected, your doctor may perform a carotid diplex ultrasound, which uses sound waves to see how the blood is flowing in the area around your neck.
+A routine physical exam which includes listening to the heartbeat, taking blood pressure and asking about medical history may indicate the presence of carotid artery disease.
+If it is suspected, a physician may perform a carotid diplex ultrasound, which uses sound waves to monitor blood flow.
 If more information is necessary, imaging tests may be recommended.

-How your NYM physician treats CAD depends on the severity of the condition and ranges from lifestyle changes to medications to surgery.
-At NYM, we perform the following surgeries:
+How an NYM physician treats carotid artery disease depends on the severity of the condition and ranges from suggesting lifestyle changes to prescribing medications to recommending surgery.
+At NYM, the following surgical procedures are performed:

-Your physician will weigh the benefits of each procedure with your own medical history to determine the best approach.
+In each case, the physician balances the benefits of each procedure with the patient's medical history to determine the best approach.